pcs6553/jala/README.md

 <div align="center">

-# 💧 Water Bill Calculator — Mathru Nilaya
+# 💧 Water Bill Calculator

 A self-contained web app to calculate monthly water-consumption bills from meter readings, store them in a lightweight database, and generate professional PDF receipts — built with Flask + SQLite and a zero-build vanilla frontend, packaged to run anywhere with Docker.